stealthllama/terraform-backend-gcs/README.md

 # GCPBackendSkillet
-A skillet for building a Terraform backend with state locking in Google Cloud Storage
+A skillet for creating a Terraform backend with state locking in Google Cloud Storage